 If you have received a text from your GP with a link to view a document (such as a sick note, referral letter, imaging request form, or blood form) you should be able to use your phone to access the document if you have internet access on your phone.

 My text says something else

-Your text might...ask you to complete a questionnaire (e.g. Asthma/COPD/COVID/Flu vaccine survey) or it might ask you to reply back (possibly with a photo) or it might ask you to join a video consultation, click here to find the right guide.
+Your text might...ask you to complete a questionnaire (e.g. Asthma/COPD/COVID/Flu vaccine survey) or it might ask you to reply (possibly with a photo) or it might ask you to join a video consultation, click here to find the right guide.

 How to access the document

-If your text does have a link with a document attached, click on your unique link (highlighted in red in the first image), a web page in your internet browser on your phone should open.
+If your text does have a link with a document attached, click on your unique link (highlighted in red in the first image), and a web page in your internet browser on your phone should open.
 It should look like this: 👇

 Not able to use your phone to access the link?

 If you can't use your phone for any reason, you can also still use the link to access the document on a computer, iPad or tablet.
 To do this, type your unique link from the text into the URL search bar of your internet browser.

 Your unique link will start with https:// accurx.nhs.uk/.... and should look something like this: